Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “Being aware of your fear is smart.
 Overcoming it is the mark of a successful person.”

-Godin is the author of 18 bestselling books including What To Do When It’s Your Turn (And It’s Always Your Turn) and an entrepreneur.
-He was one of three professionals inducted into the Direct Marketing Hall of Fame in 2013 and the Marketing Hall of Fame in 2018.
-He focuses on leadership, change, motivation and marketing.
+Godin is the author of 18 bestselling books including What To Do When It’s Your Turn (And It’s Always Your Turn).
+He was inducted into the Direct Marketing Hall of Fame in 2013 and the Marketing Hall of Fame in 2018.

 David Goggins